Are you interested in questions like these?

 - What sorts of things can we have moral obligations to?
 Dead people?
 Brain-dead people?
 Non-human animals?
 Rivers?
 Ecosystems?
 Works of art?
 Everyday objects?

 These are questions that arise on the news, and in our lives and those of others.
-They are also a selection of the questions that are addressed in the Bioethics Centre's 200- and 300-level papers.
+They are also a selection of the questions that are addressed in the Bioethics minor and 200- and 300-level papers.

-In these papers students can learn about and discuss these and other interesting and important topics.
-If you are not satisfied to leave these issues up to others to decide, and want instead to be able to be involved in the debate, these bioethics papers are an excellent starting point.
+In the minor and papers students can learn about and discuss these and other interesting and important topics.
+If you want to be involved in the debate and don't want to leave these issues up to others to decide, these bioethics papers are an excellent starting point.

-Undergraduate bioethics papers do not require specific prior learning in the arts or sciences.
-They can be included to add value to any degree at the 200- and 300-level of study.
+The minor, and the undergraduate bioethics papers do not require specific prior learning in the arts or sciences.
+They will add value to any degree.